MrAnde7son/PowerShell/README.md

 ### Get-WriteSPNUsers
 Searches for users with "Write SPN" ACL allowing them to write a service prinicipal name for a domain account.

-### Test-ADAuthentication
-Validates credentials of a domain user account.

 ### Invoke-ACLScanner
 Scans and dumps the whole forest acl to csv.